-Humility: A member does not regard him or herself more highly than others.
-Regardless of a person's level of success, he or she always looks beyond oneself to appreciate the inherent value of others.
+Humility: A member does not regard oneself more highly than others.
+Regardless of a person's level of success, an individual always looks beyond oneself to appreciate the inherent value of others.

 Respect: A member respects individual differences and fosters diversity.
-He or she promotes tolerance, inclusion, and empowerment for people from a variety of backgrounds.
+They promote tolerance, inclusion, and empowerment for people from a variety of backgrounds including race, religion, gender, sexual orientation, and ability.